Britain tells China: Seek peace in Hong Kong and allow freedoms

 Osborne, as the man responsible for Britain's $2.8 trillion economy, has championed Chinese investment and sought to capture European dominance of off-shore yuan trading for London.

-Western leaders fear that China could decide to crush the Hong Kong protests, one of the biggest internal challenges to authority since the crackdown on pro-democracy protesters in Beijing's Tiananmen Square in 1989.
+Western leaders fear that China could decide to crush the Hong Kong protests, one of the biggest internal challenges to authority since the crackdown on pro-democracy protesters in Tiananmen Square, Beijing in 1989.

 Chinese President Xi Jinping, who is steeped in the belief that loosening control could lead to chaos and the eventual break up of China, has repeatedly implored officials to heed the lessons of the 1991 collapse of the Soviet Union.